 - Be sure to make your family, friends, and co-workers aware of these diet and lifestyle changes

 People should always discuss management options with their healthcare provider.
 For people with AHP, there are also strategies that can help decrease the chance of having AHP attacks.
 In extreme cases, liver transplantation may be considered.

 - Severe attacks often require hospitalization or urgent medical attention

 - Attacks can be treated with intravenous (IV) hemin therapy and/or IV glucose:

 - Intravenous means when a medicine is delivered directly into a vein

 - Your doctor may also prescribe medications to treat specific symptoms of an attack such as beta-blockers for high blood pressure and rapid heartbeat, an antiemetic for nausea and vomiting, and pain medication

-- Stress caused by infections, surgery, physical or emotional exhaustion
+- Stress caused by infections, surgery, physical or psychological stress

 - Alcohol consumption and smoking